fputc - put a byte on a stream

 [CX] The functionality described on this reference page is aligned with the ISO C standard.
 Any conflict between the requirements described here and the ISO C standard is unintentional.
 This volume of POSIX.1-2008 defers to the ISO C standard.

 The fputc() function shall write the byte specified by c (converted to an unsigned char) to the output stream pointed to by stream, at the position indicated by the associated file-position indicator for the stream (if defined), and shall advance the indicator appropriately.
 If the file cannot support positioning requests, or if the stream was opened with append mode, the byte shall be appended to the output stream.

-[CX] The st_ctime and st_mtime fields of the file shall be marked for update between the successful execution of fputc() and the next successful completion of a call to fflush() or fclose() on the same stream or a call to exit() or abort().
+[CX] The last data modification and last file status change timestamps of the file shall be marked for update between the successful execution of fputc() and the next successful completion of a call to fflush() or fclose() on the same stream or a call to exit() or abort().

 Upon successful completion, fputc() shall return the value it has written.
 Otherwise, it shall return EOF, the error indicator for the stream shall be set, [CX] and errno shall be set to indicate the error.

 The fputc() function shall fail if either the stream is unbuffered or the stream's buffer needs to be flushed, and: